AI Financial Plan vs. Boldin in 2026: Which One Is Right for You?

-What Boldin Offers
+What Does Boldin Actually Offer?

 Boldin (formerly NewRetirement) is a self-directed retirement planning platform aimed at DIY planners.
 Key strengths: a detailed multi-account modeling interface, scenario comparison tools, and an active user community forum.